abilandz/NAT3054/Lecture_2/git.md

 $ git init
 Initialized empty Git repository in /home/abilandz/someDirectory/.git/
 ```
 With the above initialization, local directory "someDirectory" will host all files of the project in question.
-After it was added to Git repository, in subdirectory ".git" history of all comitted changes of all files is kept.
-At any point later, we can recover the previous version of any file.
-TBI 20250114 improve the text here
+After it was added to the Git repository, in subdirectory ".git" the history of all committed changes of all files is kept.
+Most importantly, at any point later, we can recover any previous version of any file.

 The current status can be inspected with the command **git status**:
 ```bash